Music sets an emotional scene, so getting the right music for your business is crucial.

 Commercial Applications for Music

-Below are some common commercial applications for music that require licensing:
+Below are a few examples of common commercial applications for music that require licensing:

 Offices

-Professional office spaces often unintentionally break music copyright law.
+Professional office spaces often unintentionally fail to comply with music licensing requirements.
 It may seem harmless to play a specific song in a business’s cafeteria, breakroom, or coffee area during a birthday or holiday celebration among employees or during an employee presentation.

-However, as copyright law changes and evolves, each of these instances requires that the business or individual hold a license for the music used.
+However, as copyright law changes and evolves, each of these instances requires that the business or individual should secure licenses for music played.

 Waiting Rooms & Lobbies

 If your business rents or owns space in a larger commercial office building, you are not responsible for the music they choose in their public spaces, like the leasing office, lobby, or elevator.
-However, if your business owns these spaces, you are responsible for the music licensing.
+However, if your business owns these spaces, you are responsible for the music licensing requirements for playing music there.

-You can choose to play a radio station within the above limits, but your patrons may not enjoy hearing commercials, static, or songs that are not appropriate to their mood.
+You may be able to play an AM/FM radio station within certain limits, but your patrons may not enjoy hearing commercials, static, or songs that are not appropriate to their mood.
 You have much less control over a radio station’s choices, which can influence whether your patrons enjoy being in your lobby or waiting room and if they choose to come back.

 On-hold Music